German language: Low Franconian

 The Low Franconian dialects fall within a linguistic category used to classify a number of historical and contemporary West Germanic varieties most closely related to, and including, the Dutch language.
 Consequently, the vast majority of the Low Franconian dialects are spoken outside of the German language area.
 Low Franconian dialects are spoken in the Netherlands, Belgium, South Africa, Namibia, and Suriname, and along the Lower Rhine in Germany, in North Rhine-Westphalia.
 The region in Germany encompasses parts of the Rhine-Ruhr metropolitan region.

 The Low Franconian dialects have three different standard varieties: In the Netherlands, Belgium and Suriname, it is Dutch, which is itself a Low Franconian language.
-In South Africa, it is Afrikaans, which is also categorized as Low Franconian.
+In South Africa, it is Afrikaans, which is also categorised as Low Franconian.
 During the Middle Ages and Early Modern Period, the Low Franconian dialects now spoken in Germany, used Middle Dutch or Early Modern Dutch as their literary language and Dachsprache.
 Following a 19th-century change in Prussian language policy, use of Dutch as an official and public language was forbidden; resulting in Standard German taking its place as the region's official language.
 As a result, these dialects are now considered German dialects from a socio-linguistic point of view.

 The Low Franconian dialects in Germany are divided by the Uerdingen line (north of which the word for "I" is pronounced as "ik" and south of which as "ich") into northern and southern Low Franconian.
 The northern variants comprise Kleverlandish, which is most similar to Standard Dutch.
 The other ones are transitional between Low Franconian and Ripuarian, but closer to Low Franconian.